Slope field: General case of a system of differential equations

 The number, position, and length of the slope marks can be arbitrary.
 The positions are usually chosen such that the points $(t,x_1,x_2,\ldots,x_n)$ make a uniform grid.
 The standard case, described above, represents $n=1$.
 The general case of the slope field for systems of differential equations is not easy to visualize for $n>2$.

 General application

-With computers, complicated slope fields can be quickly made without tedium, and so an only recently practical application is to use them merely to get the feel for what a solution should be before an explicit general solution is sought.
-Of course, computers can also just solve for one, if it exists.
+With computers, complicated slope fields can be quickly made without tedium, and so the only recently practical application is to use them merely to get the feel for what a solution should be before an explicit general solution is sought.
+Of course, computers can also just solve for one if it exists.

 If there is no explicit general solution, computers can use slope fields (even if they aren’t shown) to numerically find graphical solutions.
 Examples of such routines are Euler's method, or better, the Runge–Kutta methods.

 Software for plotting slope fields

 Different software packages can plot slope fields.